Webhook event notifications

 - Register the endpoint on the Chord OMS Dashboard to go live

-Metaphorically, webhook are like a phone number that Chord OMS calls to notify you of activity in your Chord OMS.
-The webhook endpoint is the person answering that call who takes actions based upon the specific information it receives.
+Metaphorically, webhooks are like a phone number that Chord OMS calls to notify you of activity in your Chord OMS.
+The webhook endpoint is the person answering that call who takes actions based on the specific information it receives.

 Non-metaphorically, the webhook endpoint is just more code on your server.
 The webhook endpoint has an associated URL (e.g. ).
 The Chord OMS notifications are Webhook Event objects.
 This Webhook Event object contains all the relevant information about what just happened, including the type of event and the data associated with that event.

-Webhook refer to a combination of elements that collectively create a notification and reaction system within a larger integration.
+Webhook combines elements that create a notification and reaction system within a larger integration.

-For each event occurrence, the Chord OMS POSTs the webhook data to your endpoint in JSON format.
+The Chord OMS POSTs the webhook data to your endpoint in JSON format for each event occurrence.
 The full event details are included and can be used directly after parsing the JSON into an Event object.
-The webhook endpoint needs to expect data through a POST request and confirm successful receipt of that data.
+The webhook endpoint needs to expect data through a POST request and confirm the successful receipt of that data.

 To acknowledge receipt of an event, your endpoint must return an allowed HTTP status code to the Chord OMS.
-All response codes outside these, including 3xx codes, indicate to the Chord OMS that you did not receive the event.
+All response codes outside these, including 3xx, indicate to the Chord OMS that you did not receive the event.